Give With Confidence

 The highest ratings from two independent charity evaluators demonstrate that the Friends of Idaho Public Television, Inc. adheres to best practices and executes its mission with financial efficiency and transparency.

-Five Consecutive Years!
+Six Consecutive Years!

 A four-star rating by Charity Navigator verifies that Friends of Idaho Public Television exceeds industry standards and outperforms most charities in our area of work.
 Idaho Public Television outperforms most other charities in America; only 17% of the charities evaluated by Charity Navigator have received at least five consecutive four-star evaluations.
 Charity Navigator evaluates a nonprofit organization’s financial health including measures of stability, efficiency and sustainability.
 This independent watchdog evaluator also tracks accountability and transparency policies to ensure the good governance and integrity of the organization.

-For the fifth consecutive year, the Friends of Idaho Public Television also earned the Platinum Seal of Transparency from Candid (a merger of two philanthropic ratings sites formerly known as GuideStar and Foundation Center), the world’s largest source of information about nonprofit organizations.
+For the sixth consecutive year, the Friends of Idaho Public Television also earned the Platinum Seal of Transparency from Candid (a merger of two philanthropic ratings sites formerly known as GuideStar and Foundation Center), the world’s largest source of information about nonprofit organizations.
 Candid lists 9,763 nonprofits in Idaho.
 Only 72 of those are ranked at the Platinum level.
 Through data, research, and collective experience, Candid provides users with the knowledge they need to make strategic decisions and develop practical solutions to achieve their missions.
 Their GuideStar database makes it easier to understand nonprofits and what they do.

 Friends of Idaho Public Television, Inc.